Depression can be debilitating.

 Before we dig into the potential risks or drawbacks of medical cannabis for depression, we should quickly pause to explain the plant’s two main active ingredients, terpenes and what role each may play on symptoms.

 This is key, as specialist doctors can tailor a medical cannabis prescription – i.e. medication that’s high in CBD, THC or specific terpenes – depending on a patient’s health needs, to get the best results.
+Let’s start with THC vs CBD for depression.

 THC and Depression

-Tetrahydrocannabinol (THC) is the main psychoactive compound in cannabis, and works by attaching itself to cannabinoid receptors across the nervous system the brain.
+Tetrahydrocannabinol (THC) is the main psychoactive compound in cannabis, and works by attaching itself to cannabinoid receptors across the nervous system of the brain.

 THC is what can cause a ‘high’ feeling of euphoria, increasing feel-good chemicals like dopamine and serotonin.